diggledoot/carpark/README.md

 # Car Park Availability API

 # To Run
-1. Have Java 17 installed locally.
+1. Have Java 17 installed.
-2. Have Maven preinstalled.
+2. Have Maven isntalled.
 3. Have Docker Desktop installed.
 4. Have `run.sh` and `cleanup.sh` be executable.
 5. Execute `run.sh`.